Craigievar/keyboard-warriors/readme.md

 # Running

-Open client/index.html (on two tabs if you want to play)
+Open client/index.html in a browser (on two tabs if you want to play)

 Run npm start in ./src